Wikia/app/JSCONVENTIONS.md

 Hint: If it's in the modules folder, it should be namespace with 'wikia'.

 ####Folders####
-UpperCamelCase for extension names
-          * lower case for anything inside script folders
-          * use 'styles' (instead of 'css') and 'scripts' (instead of 'js')
+For clarity and future-proofness, all javascript files should go into a 'scripts' folder and all stylesheet files should go into a 'styles' folder.
+This is different from what we've done in the past, which was putting all scripts into a 'js' folder and all stylesheets into a 'css' folder.

+## Still to be defined
+* Naming convensions for:
   * files
   * constants
   * casing

-## Still to be defined
 * Error handling and custom exception handling (handle this later)
 * Delete Operator
   * Try to avoid using the delete operator